cyotek/Cyotek.AddProjects/README.md

 ## Using the extension

+![Accessing the extension][menuscreen]

 To use the extension, open the **Tools** menu and choose **Add Projects**.
-This will open a lovely unthemed Windows Forms dialog containing a list of projects that can be automatically added.
+This will open a lovely unthemed Windows Forms dialogue containing a list of projects that can be automatically added.

 Projects are colour coded as follows